handsontable/hyperformula/docs/guide/basic-operations.md

 ### Removing a sheet

 A sheet can be removed by using the `removeSheet` method.
-To do that you need to pass a mandatory parameter: the name of a sheet to be removed.
-This method returns a list of cells whose values were affected by this operation together with their absolute addresses and new values.
+To do that you need to pass a mandatory parameter: the numerical sheet id of the sheet to be removed.
+You can obtain the sheet id by using the `getSheetId` method on the sheet instance.
+The removeSheet method returns a list of cells whose values were affected by this operation together with their absolute addresses and new values.

 ```javascript